Frequently Asked

 - What happens if Nightshift Lane goes out of business?

 - Your site keeps running.
-It's hosted on Vercel and Cloudflare — global infrastructure, not a server in our garage.
+It is hosted on Vercel and Cloudflare, global infrastructure, not a server in our garage.
 Documentation, repo access, and credentials are provided up front so any developer can pick up where we left off.
-We'd give all our customers their full handoff packs as our exit step.
+We would give all our customers their full handoff packs as our exit step.

 - Is there a contract or lock-in period?